greenfiling/servemanager-client/README.md

 JobClient client = new JobClient(apiHandle);
 ```

-While more than one ApiHandle can be created, typically only one is needed for an application.
+While more than one ApiHandle can be created, typically only one is needed for an application (though see Transactions in the Debugging section below).
 Similarly, there's not really any reason to create more than one client endpoint object per application.

 #### Data Model